The Story of Mary Marlin: Impact

 In its September 11, 1944, issue, Life magazine reported that Mary Marlin had "occupied a substantial place in American households for more than nine years.
 By now its listeners have come to learn that no matter how big and numerous their worries may seem, Mary's are bigger and more numerous."
 The article was accompanied by photographs of re-enactments of some of the program's major situations up to that point.
 "Mary Marlin," the article said, "is based on the assumption that the American woman likes to be reminded that it is always darkest before the dawn."

 For some listeners, Marlin became more than a character on a radio program.
 Bruce Lenthall related one example in his book, Radio's America: The Great Depression and the Rise of Modern Mass Culture.
 In 1938, Grace Squires, who was visiting her daughter in Washington, D. C., asked to be taken to Alexandria, Virginia, "so I can see where Mary Marlin lives".
 The daughter reminded her that Marlin was a fictional character.
 To Squires and many other listeners, however, Marlin became a bridge between their private lives and the larger world.
 They invited Marlin into their homes via radio and, in turn, she enabled them "to enter into a new community".

 Lenthall wrote that "a sizable minority of the fans of The Story of Mary Marlin who wrote to Mary Marlin accepted that program as real", such as one who wrote asking for a job as governess for one of the characters.
-More often, he added, fans accepted the program's fictional status, but believed in it to some degree anyway".
-An example of the latter group was a man whose letter to the program complained about a different actress's portraying Marlin but also recommended a doctor whom the writer felt could cure a character's blindness.
+More often, he added, fans accepted the program's fictional status, "but believed in it to some degree anyway".
+An example of the latter group was a man whose letter to the program complained about a different actress portraying Marlin but also recommended a doctor whom the writer felt could cure a character's blindness.